keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/embracing-nondeterminism-part-1.md

 ## Functors are universal

 You might be thinking that lists and arrays in the wild already have a `map()` operation available. `Promise`s in JavaScript also have their own `map()`.
-You've probably been using Functors for a while and never realized!
+You've probably been using functors for a while and never realized!

-Functors as a formal abstraction API find their use in cases where the specific kind of the context is unimportant.
-However, you might observe that the _shape_ of a Functor appears in many places without being _called_ a Functor.
+Functors as a formal abstraction API, such as in the Scala `Functor` typeclass, find their strongest use in cases where the concrete type of the context is unimportant.
+However, you might observe that the _shape_ of functors appears in many places without being _called_ a functor.
 Using `map()` on a list conceptually performs the same operation as on both arrays and `Promise`s.
-Other structures defining `map()` operations are Functors because Functors arise from settings where stuff exists under some circumstances.
+Other structures defining `map()` operations may be functors because _functors arise from settings where stuff exists under some circumstances_.

 ### Functor laws

-The universality of Functors has a [formal definition](https://en.m.wikipedia.org/wiki/Functor) within the higher math of [category theory](https://en.m.wikipedia.org/wiki/Category_theory).
-In fact, this definition can be applied to any structure that has the shape of a Functor to assert that they are well-behaved.
+The universality of functors has a [formal definition](https://en.m.wikipedia.org/wiki/Functor) within the higher math of [category theory](https://en.m.wikipedia.org/wiki/Category_theory).
+In fact, this definition can be applied to any structure that has the shape of a functor to assert that they are well-behaved when used as functors.

-In order to be a Functor, a context must satisfy two laws:
+In order to be a functor, a context defining a `map()` function must satisfy two laws:

 1. Preservation of identity functions: